-These are noisy ducks that have a squeaky whistle-like call with 3-5 undulating notes.
+These are noisy ducks that have a squeaky whistle-like call with 3 to 5 undulating notes.
 Squealing and twittering sounds are also part of their vocabulary, and a raspier alarm call is heard when these birds feel threatened.
 In large flocks, calls can become quite overwhelming.

 These are gregarious birds that are found in small and medium-sized flocks, though larger flocks of 1,000 ducks or more have been noted.
 Black-bellied whistling-ducks perch high in trees, often over water, and will forage at night, calling and whistling as they fly to good foraging areas.
 They graze easily on the ground, and when in shallow water, will tip up to dabble for vegetation and seeds.

-While 12-16 eggs are typical for a single brood, black-bellied whistling-ducks practice egg dumping and up to 100 eggs may be found in communal nests, though few of those eggs will hatch successfully.
-Both parents share incubation duties for 25-30 days, and the precocial ducklings are able to leave the nest within 24 hours after hatching.
-Both parents guide and protect their chicks for 140-150 days.
-Because of the long care period, one brood per year is most common, though in tropical regions, these ducks may raise two broods each year.
+While 12 to 16 eggs are typical for a single brood, black-bellied whistling-ducks practice egg dumping and up to 100 eggs may be found in communal nests, though few of those eggs will hatch successfully.
+Both parents share incubation duties for 25 to 30 days, and the precocial ducklings are able to leave the nest within 24 hours after hatching.
+Both parents guide and protect their chicks for 140 to 150 days.
+Because of the long care period, one brood per year is most common, though, in tropical regions, these ducks may raise two broods each year.

 While these ducks are not common in backyards, they will use duck nesting boxes or snags that have been preserved as suitable nest sites within their range if there is suitable habitat nearby.
 Providing a ground feeding area with cracked corn or millet can also attract these ducks.